 A collection of work spaces in the Pittsburgh Innovation District, Avenu is dedicated to supporting equitable business development in the city’s Oakland and Uptown neighborhoods.
 Avenu formed from the 2017 merger of two of Pittsburgh’s pioneering coworking accelerators, StartUptown and Revv Oakland.

-Avenu currently operates the histrionic Paramount Film Exchange Building in Uptown and maintains a strategic marketing arrangement with the Oakland Real Estate Company’s portfolio in Oakland.
+Avenu currently operates the historic Paramount Film Exchange Building in Uptown and maintains a strategic marketing arrangement with the Oakland Real Estate Company’s portfolio in Oakland.
 In addition, Avenu is an active partner in implementing the Uptown/West Oakland EcoInnovation District Plan.

 Pittsburgh Innovation District